Virginia's regional competition

 The deadline for submitting team Statements of Intent has passed and fifteen teams Will be participating in Blue Crab Bowl 2015.
 One competition slot remains and if you have a team and want to compete, please contact the Blue Crab Bowl coordinators immediately.

 In this academic competition, students answer multiple-choice, short-answer, and long-answer analytical questions drawn from scientific and technical ocean science disciplines.
 Topics covered include biology, chemistry, physics, geology, as well as maritime history, marine policy and current events.
 Bowl officials and judges manage the matches and rule on answer acceptibility.

 Competition rules and details, practice questions, recommended resources and tips on how to prepare are available on the NOSB® website at www.nosb.org.
 For Virginia Regional Competition details, go to the "More Information" tab and select "For Teams."
 Blue Crab Bowl documents are available in .pdf format.
 For an overview of the Blue Crab Bowl, check out the Game in a Crab Shell summary.

 Students and coaches are awarded exciting prizes at both the regional and the national bowls.

 CALL FOR VOLUNTEERS!

-Volunteer recruitment for Blue Crab Bowl 2015 will begin in Fall 2014.
+Volunteer recruitment for Blue Crab Bowl 2015 is in fall of 2014.

 Volunteers make the Blue Crab Bowl possible.
 Bowl officials and judges are faculty, researchers, graduate students and staff from the Virginia Institute of Marine Science and Old Dominion University, as well as their colleague institutions and agencies.
 It takes more than 70 volunteers to make this event the success it is each year.
 Join us and inspire the next generation of marine scientists!